Artemmkin/Artemmkin.github.io/_posts/2017-03-19-log-shippers-part2.md

 Fluentd is written in Ruby with performance sensitive parts written in C. It takes fewer resources than Logstash (~40 Mb).

 There's also another project called [Fluent Bit](http://fluentbit.io/).
-This is like filebeat for Logstash.
+This is like Filebeat for Logstash.
 It is a super lightweight log shipper which is written entirely in C. Hopefully, I'll have the time to write about it in the next posts, as this one is getting too long.

 #### Conclusion